farahanimajid/proposal/README.md

 #
 ![SoilConsWeb](img/2.jpeg)
 #
-2. **WRESTORE**WRESTORE is a web-based, user-friendly, interactive, transparent, and participatory decision support system for helping land owners, government agencies, policy makers, planners, and other stakeholders design a distributed system of conservation practices in their watersheds. http://wrestore.iupui.edu/
+2. **WRESTORE** is a web-based, user-friendly, interactive, transparent, and participatory decision support system for helping land owners, government agencies, policy makers, planners, and other stakeholders design a distributed system of conservation practices in their watersheds. http://wrestore.iupui.edu/